|

 The problem is that lesions are seldomly well localized.
 Patients may have a frontal, temporal parietal injury.
 To distinguish requires that the patient also be administered reading tests and tests sensitive to frontal lesions.

-MEMORY FOR VERBAL NARATIVE PASSAGES
+MEMORY FOR VERBAL NARATIVE PASSAGESINSTRUCTIONS:

 Immediate Memory